30 Easiest Colleges to Get Into in 2026: Choose Your Path

 University of Texas Rio Grande Valley (TX)

 UTRGV keeps its doors open while running serious research projects and a wide variety of programs.
-The community ties here are strong, and students often feel them before they've even unpacked the boxes.
+The community ties here are strong, too.
+Moreover, the university’s bilingual environment reflects the culture of the Rio Grande Valley.

 Net price: $6,978